vinodkumarhs1962/skinspire_V2/Project_docs/MAster documents/Model-Driven Database Migration Strategy.md

 Cleanup and rollback

 Conclusion
-This model-driven database migration strategy provides a powerful and flexible approach to managing database schema changes in the SkinSpire HMS.
+This model-driven database migration strategy provides a powerful and flexible approach to managing database schema changes in the Skinspire HMS.
 By using SQLAlchemy models as the source of truth, it ensures consistency between application code and database structure while providing appropriate tools for different environments and deployment scenarios.RetryClaude can make mistakes.
 Please double-check responses.